nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 e.g. `add case t:Lost Wallet` will add a new case to PIVOT. `open case 1` will open the first case in the list of cases, and the application will now be at the case page.
 Using `undo` will undo the `add case t:Lost Wallet command`, which is a `main page command`.
 This will bring the application back to the main page.

+`Undo` has to be called before any `Redo` can be called.
+An `Undo` command itself cannot be undone.
+In order to restore the previous command that was undone, `redo` will have to be called.
+Likewise, a `redo` command itself cannot be undone as well.
+Calling `undo` after a `redo` will just restore PIVOT to the state where `undo` was initially called.
 </div>

 #### Help: `help`